Setting database options

 For details see SSH tunneling options.

 To use HTTP tunneling, just upload the tunneling script to the webserver where MySQL server is located, or to any other webserver from which direct connections to your MySQL server are allowed.
-This script exposes the MySQL API as a set of web-services which are used by Data Comparer for MySQL.
+This script exposes the MySQL API as a set of web-services which are used by DB Comparer for MySQL.

 For details see HTTP tunneling options.